function-store/TD_ParHoverMIDI_VSN1/docs/user-guide.md

 - **While hovering**: Parameters stay active indefinitely, regardless of settings
 - **After unhovering**: Timeout and sticky settings determine how long the parameter remains active
 - **In slot mode**: Parameters stay active until you deactivate the slot (timeout doesn't apply)
+- **With sticky enabled**: Invalid parameters (except expressions) are ignored, preventing accidental interruption of your workflow

 ---